More FAQs on CompTIA courses by customers

 Why should I undertake a CompTIA A+ certification course?

-CompTIA serves the IT industry as the world’s largest developer of vendor-neutral IT certification exams.
+CompTIA serves the information technology industry as the world’s largest developer of vendor-neutral IT certifications.
 Since establishing the certification program in 1993, more than 900,000 CompTIA certifications have been earned worldwide.
 CompTIA certification programs receive worldwide use and recognition.
-Certifications are built with the knowledge of experts and industry leaders from the public and private sectors, including training, academia and the government
+Certifications are built with the knowledge of experts and industry leaders from the public and private sectors, including training, academia, and the government.

 How does my CompTIA certification apply to other industry certifications?

-CompTIA certifications often apply toward advanced certifications, such as Microsoft’s MSCA and Novell’s CNE certification.
+CompTIA certifications often begin the journey toward advanced certifications.
 Taking a CompTIA exam as an elective toward an advanced certification will give you the distinction of having a dual certification – an advantage in today’s job market.

 Can you self-study with CompTIA?